 What is the Working Capital Cycle?

-If every transaction involved in your business could magically occur on the same day, it would be super simple to understand the company’s financial position at any moment in time.
-However, in reality, there’s almost always a delay between paying for assets, selling inventory or delivering a service, and receiving payment for your goods or work which can impact cash flow.
-It is important to manage the working capital cycle to improve the short-term liquidity and efficiency of your business.
+If every transaction your business is involved in occurred on the same day, it would be very simple to understand your financial position.
+However, in reality, there’s almost always a delay between paying for assets, selling inventory or delivering a service, and receiving payment for your goods or work.
+This can affect cash flow, so it's important to manage the Working Capital Cycle to improve the short-term liquidity and efficiency of your business.

 How to calculate your Working Capital Cycle